streusselhirni/firefly-iii-telegram-bot/README.md

 ```

 ### Start the bot
-To start the bot, you need to copy the files within `dist` to your server.
+To start the bot, you need to copy the files within `dist` and your `.env` file to your server.
 Then just run `node index.js` to start the bot.

 You might want to use a Node.JS process manager like [pm2](http://pm2.keymetrics.io).